Hes-Siemelink/yay/README.md

 What happens here:
 1. Yay appends `.yay` and finds the file `search.yay`.
-2. `Http GET` is a Yay task that does a HTTP request.
-A task in Yay is a command name, in this case 'Http GET' followed by parameter data, `url` and `path`.
+2. `Http GET` is a Yay command that does a HTTP request.
+A command in Yay is defined by a name, in this case 'Http GET' followed by parameter data, `url` and `path`.
 By convention, commands in yay are spelled using a capital letter.
 3. The result is printed in JSON format using the `Print as JSON` command.

 ### _Try it out!_

 Yay is bundled with a test application.
-Start it with the followng command
+Start it with the following command

     $ python -m yay.test_server